kainbryanjones/Mercy/README.md

 * The AudioProcessorValueTreeState Class
 * The LinearSmoothedValue Class
 * The LookAndFeel Class
+* Using Git With JUCE

 # Tutorials
+Mercy will be accompanied by a series of tutorials on my band's blog

 # Footnote
 If you feel like you could improve Mercy or I have made an error somewhere then feel free to contact